 After some simple algebraic transformations, with the above equations, we can finally write six explicit volume of a hemisphere formulas that are used by our volume of a hemisphere calculator:

-Hemispheres can be found in many aspects of our life.
-Many of the surrounding objects are shaped as a half of a sphere.
+You can find hemispheres in many aspects of our life.
+Many of the surrounding objects are shaped like half of a sphere.
 In geography and physics, we often say that the Earth is divided into hemispheres: northern and southern.
-Did you know that when you travel by airplane, "an invisible" force is acting on you, taking you off the course?
-That effect is called the Coriolis effect and it acts differently on the northern and southern hemisphere of the Earth.
+Did you know that when you travel by airplane, "an invisible" force acts on you, taking you off the course?
+That effect is called the Coriolis effect, and it behaves differently on the northern and southern hemispheres of the Earth.